wlillisdev/hudson-homes/README.md

   - Each clickable element on the website changes color when hovered over with a mouse.
 This is to encourage users to click on buttons and links and increase engagement and user experience.
   - Buttons on the website when clicked on by the user look like they are been pushed.I added this to improved the UX of the website.
+  - My mentor suggested to put cursor pointer on all buttons which was also implemented.

 __Services Page__